Albert Ernest Gallagher: Distinguished Service Order

 The opposing force of about five thousand poorly armed, but reportedly, fanatical supporters of a self-declared Mahdi had raised the standard of revolt at a town called Satiru 14 miles south of Sokoto.
-'F" company led the attack on the 10th of March, with Gallagher commanding the front face of a square with the intention of drawing the much larger enemy force in to the open.
+"F" company led the attack on 10 March, with Gallagher commanding the front face of a square with the intention of drawing the much larger enemy force in to the open.
 The enemy reportedly fought with great bravery, repeatedly charging the square (ibid.).
 At some point, Gallagher's company broke from the square, leading a bayonet charge into the southern part of the town, where he was wounded by an arrow that lodged in his elbow joint.
 He continued to lead his men into the town, who went at the enemy "with a dash, which I have not seen equalled in this country".
 "F" company "had fought splendidly", rallying around their injured captain to protect him.
 The arrow was suspected of being poisoned, leaving Gallagher severely wounded.
 He was created a companion of the Distinguished Service Order in 1907.

 Gallagher transferred to The Royal Munster Fusiliers, but continued serving in Nigeria until 1908, when he suspended his combat career by entering the political department of the Northern Nigeria Protectorate under Sir Frederick Lugard.